JuliaDataScience/JuliaDataScience/contents/data_vis.md

 #### Nested `Axis` (_subplots_)

 It is also possible to define a set of `Axis` (_subplots_) explicitly, and use it to build a main figure with several rows and columns.
-For instance, the following its a "complicated" arrangment of `Axis`
+For instance, the following its a "complicated" arrangement of `Axis`:

 ```jl
 @sc nested_sub_plot!(fig)
 ```

-which, when used to build a more complex figure by doing several calls, we obtain
+which, when used to build a more complex figure by doing several calls, we obtain:

 ```jl
 @sco JDS.main_figure()
 ```

-Note that, different subplot functions can be called here.
+Note that different subplot functions can be called here.
 Also, each `Axis` here is an independent part of `Figure`.
 So that, if you need to do some `rowgap!`'s or `colsize!`'s operations, you will need to do it in each one of them independently or to all of them together.

-For grouped `Axis` (_subplots_) we can use `GridLayout()` which then could be used to composed a more complicated `Figure`.
+For grouped `Axis` (_subplots_) we can use `GridLayout()` which, then, could be used to composed a more complicated `Figure`.

 #### Nested GridLayout

 By using `GridLayout()` we can group subplots, allowing more freedom to build complex figures.
-Here, using our previous `nested_sub_plot!` we define three sub-groups and one normal `Axis`.
+Here, using our previous `nested_sub_plot!` we define three sub-groups and one normal `Axis`:

 ```jl
 @sco JDS.nested_Grid_Layouts()